 We recognise our role as one of Queensland’s largest employers and so this is also a positive step forward for our people.
 With more borders open, we can put more aircraft in the sky, which means more work opportunities.– Russell Shaw, Virgin Australia General Manager Network and Revenue Management

-Since Monday 23 November, thousands of seats to Queensland have been booked with Virgin Australia, resulting in the largest day of sales since before COVID-19.
-More than 60% of flights booked was for travel during the Christmas period.
+Since Monday 30 November, almost 100,000 seats to Queensland destinations have been booked with Virgin Australia, resulting in the largest day of sales since before COVID-19.
+More than 75% of flights booked is for travel during the Christmas period.

 The update to the launch of flights to Byron Bay (Ballina) and Hamilton Island is shown below.